Endoscopic Brow Lift

 The brow is the front area of the scalp with the following layers;

 From the superior orbital rim to the hairline the brow length is 5 – 6 cm.
 Anything more than this can be considered a high forehead anything less and short forehead.

-The important nerves and vessels that pass through the brow are the supraorbital and supratrochlear nerves, the frontal or temporal branch of the facial nerve, sentinel vein and supratemporal artery and vein.
+The important nerves and vessels that pass through the brow are the supraorbital and supratrochlear nerves, the frontal or temporal branch of the facial nerve, the sentinel vein, and the supratemporal artery and vein.